The Infected Blood Inquiry

 Preliminary hearings took place in London in September 2018, which began with a moving commemoration service to acknowledge the thousands of people who died as a result of treatment using contaminated blood and blood products.

 The Infected Blood Inquiry started to hear evidence in public from those infected and affected in April 2019.
 Hearings took place across the UK in Belfast, Leeds, Cardiff, Edinburgh and London.
+Evidence was heard until December 2022, with final oral submissions taking place until the last day of the inquiry, on 3 February 2023.

 Written evidence, including millions of documents, continues to be scrutinised by the inquiry team.
+The inquiry is expected to publish its final report in autumn 2023.

 Click here for the latest information about the inquiry’s timetable for public hearings.